School Form View our School Forms Patient Forms Download our Forms Read Reviews Review us on Google+ Read Reviews Review us on Yelp! Like

 Do you still have the permanent tooth?
 If so, take care to only touch the crown (the white portion) of the tooth as you rinse it carefully with water.
 Then, if possible, place the tooth back into your child’s mouth where it once was and hold it in place with a towel.
 Alternatively, place the tooth in a container of milk and proceed immediately to our office or the nearest hospital.
 Time is of the essence in these situations; the sooner you and your child reach help, the greater chance that the permanent tooth can be successfully replanted.

 If your child has knocked out a baby tooth, apply pressure with a washcloth to stop any bleeding that’s occurring.
-Our pediatric doctors do not replant baby teeth as it is never advised; however, we do ask that you schedule an appointment so that we can ensure that no other teeth were damaged in the incident.
+Our pediatric dentists do not replant baby teeth as it is never advised; however, we do ask that you schedule an appointment so that we can ensure that no other teeth were damaged in the incident.

 Object Caught Between Teeth